jray-8/creature-wars/README.md

 ### Rallies

-Creatures of all different kinds are dispersed in the deck…until they __Rally__ in your hand.
+Creatures of all different kinds are dispersed in the deck … until they __Rally__ in your hand.

 __Rally__ — If your hand contains __4 or more cards__ of the same __Tribe__ or __Power Type__, they gain `+2 levels` (*enhanced*).